pmbaldha/email-tracker/readme.txt

 == Changelog ==

 = 5.3.14, August 07, 2025 =
-* COMPATIBILITY: Make the plugin code compatible with the Plugin Check Plugin (PCP).
 * FIX: PHP Notice: Function _load_textdomain_just_in_time was called <strong>incorrectly</strong>.
 Translation loading for the <code>email-tracker</code> domain was triggered too early.
 This is usually an indicator for some code in the plugin or theme running too early.
 Translations should be loaded at the <code>init</code> action or later.
 Please see <a href="https://developer.wordpress.org/advanced-administration/debug/debug-wordpress/">Debugging in WordPress</a> for more information.
 (This message was added in version 6.7.0.)
+* FIX: Add missing translation domain and translator comments for _n() function calls to comply with WordPress coding standards.
+* FIX: Use ordered placeholders in translatable strings for better translation support.
 * TWEAK: Simplify admin menu, submenu and help features and remove related unnecessary classes and interfaces.
+* COMPATIBILITY: Make the plugin code compatible with the Plugin Check Plugin (PCP).

 = 5.3.13, August 06, 2025 =
 * TWEAK: Freemius library updated to the latest version.